 Stand-Up Paddle (SUP) boarding is an excellent way to bond with friends and family, while keeping active, fit and building core strength.
 Suitable for all fitness levels, it’s a fun water activity that is making waves – literally!

-Sea Sydney Harbour has added two of the latest Inflatable Stand-Up Paddle Boards to its portfolio and we’re so excited for the Summer season and fun activities to begin!
-These can be added to any daytime private charter booking* for some additional fun. (*Additional fees and terms and conditions apply.)
+Sea Sydney Harbour has recently added two inflatable Stand-Up Paddle Boards to its portfolio and we’re so excited for the Summer season and fun activities to begin!
+These can be added to any daytime private charter booking for some additional fun, and fun is definitely what you will have!

 Jump in the water for a swim, and enjoy the use of paddle boards, pool noodles and the fun of beach balls bouncing around!
-We couldn’t think of a better way to spend your Summer days!
+What better way to spend your Summer Sydney days!